MadrinanComLab/Exp-PocketBase/README.md

 setIsVerified(user_data.verified);
 ```

+<section id="sending-the-email-verification"></section>

 ### Sending the Email Verification
 To start off, we need the following:
-- First, a button that will send email verification.
+- First, a button that will send email verification
-- Then, a function that will handle the click event for sending email verification.
+- Then, a function will handle the click event for sending email verification.
-- Lastly, an indicator whether the user is verified or not.<br/>
+- Lastly, an indicator of whether the user is verified or not<br/>

-Earlier, the `UseVerified.js was mentioned`, add the following function to that file:
+Earlier, `UseVerified.js` was mentioned; add the following function to that file:
 ```javascript
 async function requestVerification(){
     const email = PB.authStore.model.email;